LeLLLLLLLL/Usuki-Simulations/README.md

-Code for transport simulations. electron_density.py uses tr_b.txt and waves.txt to create an example electron density video file. geometry.py produces a user interactive custom geometry maker.
+Code for transport simulations. geometry.py produces a user interactive custom geometry maker. usuki.py uses this geometry to output transmission and electron density files. electron_density.py uses these files (tr_b.txt and waves.txt) to create a video file with the transport simulations.